 Rita Chao, aka Seow Mei-Mei, the A-Go-Go Queen of the 60's.
 Recorded her first EP with The Quests that included one of her greatest hits during that period, Shake, Shake, Shake or Yeow, Yeow, Yeow in Mandarin.
-Like Sakura, she sang in Mandarin, English and Japanese.
-Most of her recordings were accompanied by The Quests.
-Sixteen Candles was one of her most popular English songs.

 From Victor Koo:

 I remember being mesmerised by the young pretty faces, the sweet singing and the suave dance moves of the a-go-go duo Rita Chao and Sakura Teng when I was a kid in the 1960s.